badoo/ios-guidelines/swift/BEST_PRACTICES.md

 ## Module name prefixes

-When creating and new framework module please use the following prefixes for
+When creating a new framework module please use the following prefixes for
 1) BF - if the module is a product feature and will reside alongside other features
 2) BP - if the module is not a feature module but a utility one like Network and reside outside of features folder